JetBrains/sbt-idea-shell/README.md

 ## Problems?

-Please report any issues related to sbt-structure in IntelliJ on the [IntelliJ Scala YouTrack project]( https://youtrack.jetbrains.com/issues/SCL).
+Please report any issues related to sbt-idea-shell in IntelliJ on the [IntelliJ Scala YouTrack project]( https://youtrack.jetbrains.com/issues/SCL).

 ## Building